stat545ubc-2021/functions_skipperoooo/README.md

-# Welcome to Colton Stevens's README file for the STAT545B Assignment B-1: Making a function!
+# Welcome to Colton Stevens's README file for the STAT545B Assignment B-2: Making an R package!

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->